yogiifr/DataFellowship-11/Week 3 Task/Readme.md

 ### Task 4: Dataflow Job List with Details

 - Utilized Dataflow to build three job templates:
-  1. "text-files-from-gcs-to-pub-sub": To ingest data from GCS and publish it to the "telco-task" Pub/Sub topic.
+  1. `text-files-from-gcs-to-pub-sub` To ingest data from GCS and publish it to the "telco-task" Pub/Sub topic.
-  2. "pub-sub-subscription-to-bigquery" (main data): To process data from "telco-task-sub" and load it into the "telcoTask-main" BigQuery table.
+  2. `pub-sub-subscription-to-bigquery` (main data): To process data from "telco-task-sub" and load it into the "telcoTask-main" BigQuery table.
-  3. "pub-sub-subscription-to-bigquery" (backup data): To process data from "telco-task-backup" and load it into the "telcoTask-backup" BigQuery table.
+  3. `pub-sub-subscription-to-bigquery` (backup data): To process data from "telco-task-backup" and load it into the "telcoTask-backup" BigQuery table.
 - Due to limitations, the Dataflow jobs were run sequentially.

 ### Task 5: BigQuery Table with Ingested Data